VirtusLab/graphbuddy/README.md

   </tr>
   <tr>
     <td>Settings</td>
-    <td>By selecting additional network options, you can adjust graph visibility and amount of visible information to your liking.
+    <td>By selecting additional network options, you can adjust graph visibility and the amount of visible information to your liking.
 You can also switch the view between 2d and 3d.</td>
   </tr>
 </table>